Cultural Intelligence (CQ) is defined as an individual's capability to function effectively in situations characterized by cultural diversity.

-Many organizations use the CQ Multi-Rater Assessment as part of executive coaching, senior and mid-level management programs and most often in "High Potential" or emerging leadership programs.
+Leadership styles vary according to cultural value preferences.
+Many organizations use the CQ Multi-Rater Assessment as part of executive coaching, senior and mid-level management programs and most often in high potential or emerging leadership programs.
 The most successful applications combine the assessment, training and one-on-one coaching.

 Recruitment, Hiring and Promotion

 Many successful organizations bring about their greatest shifts by hiring and promoting according to their strategic values.
 Cultural intelligence should be assessed in the midst of hiring and used as a metric of performance appraisals.
 In addition, recruiters receive cultural intelligence training in order to help them find diverse talent who will fit well with their organization.

 The assessments are being used in some contexts as part of the annual review process.
 Individuals can then set goals and create their professional development plan in light of the results from their CQ feedback reports.
 The most effective application of the CQ assessment in this context is focused upon personal development, not evaluation.

 The most effective training for associates is targeted to their specific context.
 A few of the contexts where training and assessment are often used include virtual teams, faculty development programs, IT managers, continued education for nurses, social workers and counsellors etc.

 Diversity and Inclusion Programs

 Cultural Intelligence offers a fresh approach to diversity and inclusion.
 It provides a data-driven approach to this important area and helps turn the focus of D&I on potential rather than upon compliance or punitive efforts.
 Cultural intelligence training provides a consistent language and model for D&I across an organization.

 Various organizations use assessments, training and coaching to prepare and support individuals who are being given an international assignment.
 In some cases, the assessment is used for selection purposes but is primarily used to develop and pinpoint growth strategies.